hkaab/cqrs-bank/readme.md

 # Project Overview

-The application simulates a simple banking system where you can perform deposits, withdrawals, and check account balances.
+The application simulates a simple banking system where you can perform withdrawals, and check account balances.
 The core design principles are:

 - Commands: Actions that modify the state of the system (e.g., `WithdrawCommand`).